 Setting Description Trace When set to Trace 4 (Math), this tab is displayed.
 Show Shows / hides the selected trace.
 Freeze Halts updates to the selected trace.
 Save Trace As Saves the selected trace to a file for later recall and analysis.
 Trace minus Trace Selects which traces serve as Trace A and Trace B.

 BW Tab

-The BW (bandwidth) tab allows you to change Resolution Bandwidth and Video Bandwidth settings, and set the windowing method used by the transform process by selecting a filter shape.
+The BW (bandwidth) tab allows you to change Resolution Bandwidth and Video Bandwidth settings, and set the windowing method used by the transform process by selecting a filter shape (not present for all displays).